Pleaching comes from the work Plechier, to weave, however traditionally pleaching involves a little more than just weaving branches together.

 Pleaching involves the use of trees that have flexible branches such as Beech, Hornbeams, Almonds, Linden, Olive and Willow.

-In the process of Pleaching, branches are actually encourages to grow together by making small abrasive cuts in two branches and then the two were tied together until they formed a union.
+In the process of Pleaching, branches are actually encouraged to grow together by making small abrasive cuts in two branches and then the two were tied together until they formed a union.